 British Cat Aged 26 Crowned 'Oldest in the World'

-Flossie, a British cat, has made headlines as the world's oldest cat at an incredible age of 26.
+Flossie, a British cat, has made headlines as the world's oldest cat at the incredible age of 26.
 Born on December 29, 1995, Flossie's journey began with abandonment, forcing her to navigate life among a colony of cats near a Merseyside hospital.

 Despite facing challenges, including partial deafness and blindness, Flossie's resilience has earned her the prestigious title from Guinness World Records.
 Her remarkable story serves as an inspiration to all, showcasing the enduring spirit of our beloved feline companions.